+This Maple Pear Whiskey Sour make a delicious riff on the basic Whiskey Sour.
 Whiskey sours used to intimidate me.
 The egg whites, the shaking, that mixing tin that would pop open.
 But I’ve come to terms with it, and learned a few tricks to make it easier.
-I’ll leave that for another post.
+I’ll leave that for another post – How to Make a Boston Sour.
 Right now, let’s talk whiskey sour flavors.

 The Brillet pear brandy makes the cocktail very floral, not as much as a gin cocktail, but you definitely get good bit of floral aftertaste with each sip.
 If you’re not a fan of floral cocktails, you might use a less floral brandy or liqueur, but still, the pear flavor is a wonderful match with the maple and bourbon.

 If you really want to up your game (I didn’t as I was too excited to try out the cocktail) you can put a small smear of maple syrup on the outside edge of the cocktail and dip it in crushed graham crackers to create the taste of the tart’s soft and sweet crust.

 You don’t need every slick, beautiful bar tool out there, but there are several I’ll recommend.
 (As an Amazon Associate I earn from qualifying purchases.
 However, that does not affect the cost of the items below.)
 My favorite pieces usually come from the Cocktail Kingdom section of Amazon:

 You may already have these bar essentials, but just in case:

 - 0.5 oz pear liqueur or brandy – I used Brillet

 - 1.5 oz bourbon – I used New Riff Bourbon

 - 1 egg white or 0.75 oz aquafaba